-Well, two years on, founder Thor Fridriksson returned with a new studio, and now a new trivia game that looks to right the wrongs of the first endeavour.
+Well, two years on, founder and CEO Thor Fridriksson returned with a new studio, and now a new trivia game that looks to right the wrongs of the first endeavour.

 While QuizUp amassed 100 million users, topped the iOS charts, and became "sort of a phenomenon", its failure to monetise correctly became the catalyst of the company's downfall.

 "We never managed to monetise properly, which is very common in early apps that became popular; QuizUp was the prime example of that," Fridriksson tells PocketGamer.biz.

 We never managed to monetise properly, which is very common in early apps that became popularThor Fridriksson

 "When it launched, QuizUp was one of a 1000 trivia games, but the difference was that you were in playing in real-time with real humans – that was the main concept," he continues.